DamianGillessen1989/personal-portfolio-dg/README.md

 ## Deployment

-Once the development phase of the personal portfolio website was completed, the deployment process was initiated to make the site accessible to users on the internet.
+Once the development phase of the personal portfolio website was completed, the deployment process was initiated to make the site accessible to users on the Internet.
 The deployment strategy involved leveraging a combination of Visual Studio Code (VSC), Sourcetree, and Git/Github to ensure a seamless transition from development to production.

 1. Version Control with Git/Github:

 - Git was utilized as the primary version control system throughout the development process.
 - All code changes and updates were meticulously tracked using Git, allowing for efficient collaboration and easy rollback to previous versions if needed.
-- Github served as the remote repository where the project's codebase was stored securely in the cloud.
+- GitHub served as the remote repository where the project's codebase was stored securely in the cloud.
 - Regular commits were made to document changes and maintain a comprehensive history of the project.

 2. Development Environment with Visual Studio Code (VSC):